 - Insert the same formula in cell F5 as the previous example.

-- Then, select cells in the F5:F14 range and press CTRL + 1 on your keyboard.
+- Select the F5:F14 range and press CTRL + 1 on your keyboard.

 - Click OK.